 The rarest mushroom in the world is the Yartsa Gunbu.
 Also known as Caterpillar Fungus, this parasitic delicacy comes from the mummified cacoons of burrowing caterpillars.
-Dangerous to insects, the Caterpillar Fungus is a human delicacy better recognized as the viagra of the Himalayas.
+Dangerous to insects, the Caterpillar Fungus is a human delicacy better recognized as the sexually enhancing supplements and medicine of the Himalayas.
 The Yartsa Gunbu is a natural aphrodisiac which makes it highly valuable.

 The origins of the Yartsa Gunbu mushroom are linked back to the Tibetan region of Southwest China, where it is now in danger of disappearing because of worldwide interest.
 The Tibetan economy is highly dependent on the Yartsa Gunbu farming.

 Currently, the price of the Caterpillar Fungus is around $50,000 per pound and increasing.
 The more interest people have in this special mushroom, the higher the price will rise.
 Because of its rarity, Yartsa Gunbu China associates consuming Yartsa Gunbu mushrooms with high status.
 Many people want a taste of this rare delicacy, but doing so is unachievable because of the growing price.

 The Yartsa Gunbu is an entomopathogenic fungus.
 Although it is consumable to humans, it acts as a parasite to many insects.
 In fact, without caterpillars, the Yartsa Gunbu would not grow.

 One of the most prominent victims of the Yartsa Gunbu is the ghost moth larvae.
 These larvae burrow underground during winter to hibernate.
 After going underground to hibernate, the parasitic fungus infects burrowing caterpillars, overtaking their bodies and slowly mummifying them in a vertical position.